-Boards face a much larger set of constraints than participation and incentive compatibility, frequently causing them to offer lower pay and more one-size-fits-all structures than they prefer.
+Boards face a much larger set of constraints than participation and incentives, frequently causing them to offer lower pay and more one-size-fits-all structures.
 The strongest constraint is the need to obtain shareholder approval, suggesting that directors and investors disagree on how to maximize shareholder value.
 Investors perceive the need to avoid controversy with employees, customers, and policymakers as important additional constraints.

-Even for the standard constraints of participation and incentive compatibility, investors and directors disagree on their importance.
+Even for the standard participation and incentive constraints, investors and directors disagree on their importance.
 Investors want boards to lower the level of pay and align incentives more to long-term shareholder value.
-In contrast, directors believe that investors underestimate the difficulties of attracting and retaining CEOs in the managerial labor market, and that implementing investors' wishes would demotivate the CEO or precipitate her departure.
+In contrast, directors believe that investors underestimate the difficulties of attracting and retaining CEOs, and that implementing investors' wishes would demotivate the CEO or precipitate her departure.

-Turning to the determinants of pay, we find that fairness concerns play an important role in both the level and structure of CEO pay.
-Starting with the level of pay, investors and especially directors believe that the CEO needs to be paid at competitive levels, even absent any recruitment or retention concerns, because the failure to do so would be viewed as unfair and undermine the CEO's intrinsic motivation.
+Turning to the determinants of pay, fairness concerns play an important role in both the level and structure of CEO pay.
+Starting with the level of pay, investors and especially directors believe that the CEO needs to be paid competitive amounts, even absent recruitment or retention concerns, because the failure to do so would be viewed as unfair and undermine the CEO's intrinsic motivation.
 CEOs are believed to assess their pay against their expectation of a fair reward, rather than based only on the consumption utility it provides.

 Moving to the structure of pay, both directors and investors believe that pay should be linked to performance, even though they view financial incentives as less important motivators than intrinsic motivation and the CEO's personal reputation.
 Financial incentives are believed to interact with these other drivers - not rewarding the CEO for good performance would be seen as unfair and undermine her motivation, but visibly doing so reinforces it.
-Thus, the purpose of incentive pay is to provide expost recognition of performance, in addition to consumption incentives.
+Thus, incentive pay provides ex-post recognition of performance, not just consumption incentives.
 Pay incentives, by delivering greater recognition, play a special role over and above portfolio incentives, whereas standard models view them as fungible.